paulprzybylowski/gym-jitsu/README.md

 ## Future Development

-Room for Improvement:

-- Refactor code
-- Move Helmet into separate file

 Possible New Features:

 - [ ] Dark Mode
-- [ ] Move Helmet (Express.js security with HTTP headers) into separate file
+- [ ] Move Helmet middleware into separate file (Helmet helps secure Express apps by setting various HTTP headers)
+- [ ] Limit upload size and/or number of photos to Cloudinary

 ## Acknowledgements